zopefoundation/ZODB/README.rst

 <http://peak.telecommunity.com/DevCenter/EasyInstall>`_, or
 `zc.buildout <http://www.python.org/pypi/zc.buildout>`_.

-To install by hand, first install the dependencies, ZConfig, zdaemon, zope.interface, zope.proxy and zope.testing.
+To install by hand, first install the dependencies listed in `Prerequisites`_.
 These can be found in the `Python Package Index <http://www.python.org/pypi>`_.

 To run the tests, use the test setup command::